cbui/simple-authentication/README.md

 `:login-success-uri` is the uri that your login form is going to redirect to when a successful login occurs.
 `:logout-uri` is the uri that logs the user out when they visit it.
 `:logout-success-uri` is the uri that the logged out user is redirect to after they're logged out.
 `:query-fn` is the function that querys your data store and returns a map that contains a :password key with the user's bcrypted password.
 The function that checks if the password matches the form submitted password returns the map without the password key.
+It gets called with the login that was submitted by the form.

 When you store passwords in the database or somewhere, you're going to want to use the hash-password function in the bcrypt namespace.